Springfield, Ohio: Before European settlement

 The original pre-contact inhabitants of Springfield were the Shawnee people.

 During the 18th century, the Ohio Country saw warfare, waves of migration and displacement, and imposition of claims by rivaling colonial powers France and Britain.
 With the end of the French and Indian War in 1763, the British became the sole European claimants of the region.

 The area was home to the major Shawnee village in the region, called Peckuwe or Piqua.
 It belonged to the Shawnee septs (sub-clans) of Pekowi and Kispoko and had a population of about 3,000.
 It stood at 39° 54.5′ N, 83° 54.68′ W, less than four miles southwest of the current city of Springfield and less than six miles from its center.

 During the Western theater of the American Revolutionary War, the area saw a major battle that pitted the Americans against the Shawnee and their indigenous allies.
 The Shawnees had formed an alliance with the British and the Lenape, the Wyandot, and the Mingo, refugees from warfare and displacements elsewhere, and had been raiding into Kentucky with the aim of driving out American settlers.
 On August 8, 1780, Piqua was attacked by American soldiers under the command of General George Rogers Clark.
 It was a ferocious battle that ended with the destruction of the Shawnee village and the exodus of its inhabitants.
 Clark's men spent two days burning as much as 500 acres of corn surrounding the village.

 Tecumseh, the Shawnee chief and warrior who later took part in the war of resistance against the U.S. and its expansionist settlement policy, lived in Piqua from 1777 until 1780.

-The Springfield area was officially ceded to the United States by the Shawnee and their indigenous allies under the Treaty of Greenville on 1795, six years before the city was founded.
+The Springfield area was officially ceded to the United States by the Shawnee and their indigenous allies under the Treaty of Greenville on 1795, six years before the settlement which became Springfield was founded.

 Early settlement

 Springfield was founded in 1801 by European-American James Demint, a former teamster from Kentucky who named it for Springfield, Massachusetts.
 When Clark County was created in 1818 from parts of Champaign, Madison, and Greene counties, Springfield was chosen by the legislature over the village of New Boston as the county seat, winning by two votes.

 Early growth in Springfield was stimulated by federal construction of the National Road, which was extended to the city in 1838.
-For about a decade thereafter, Springfield served as the western terminus while politicians wrangled over its future route.
+For about a decade thereafter, Springfield served as the western terminus while politicians wrangled over its future route, and it became known as the "Town at the End of the Pike".
 Representatives of Dayton and Eaton wanted the road to veer south after Springfield, but President Andrew Jackson, who took office in 1829, decided to push the road straight west to Richmond, Indiana.